-A way to evaluate the quality of a model predicting performance is to compare whether actual performance increases with predicted performance.
+A way to evaluate the quality of a model predicting performance is to evaluate the way in which actual performance increases related to predicted performance.
 Table 3 summarizes the ability of the machine learning models, once trained on the earlier portion of the sample, to predict director success in the later part.
 Table 3 indicates that average observed shareholder support increases across model-predicted performance percentiles for each machine learning model.
 In contrast, in the OLS model, there is no relation between predicted and actual director performance.